SaigeKrisanda/Assignment-3/README.md

 _Last updated: 29 June 2023_

 Assignment for CS601 Web Application Development.
-Excersize in JavaScript, with HTML and CSS.
+Exercise in JavaScript, with HTML and CSS.
 Program accomplishes the following:

 -Welcomes the visitor with an alert